xlang-ai/instructor-embedding/README.md

 This repository contains the code and pre-trained models for our paper [One Embedder, Any Task: Instruction-Finetuned Text Embeddings](https://arxiv.org/abs/2212.09741)

-We provide a universal encoder, **INSTRUCTOR**, capable of calculating fixed-size embeddings for **any** piece of text (e.g., a title, a sentence, a document, etc.) in test time without further training.
-With instructions, the embeddings are **customized** for various domains (e.g., science, finance, etc.) and task objectives (e.g., classification, information retrieval, etc.)
+We introduce **INSTRUCTOR**, a new method for computing text embeddings given task instructions.
+With instructions, the embeddings are domain-specific (e.g., specialized for science, finance, etc.) and task-aware (e.g., customized for classification, information retrieval, etc.).
+On 70 diverse evaluation tasks, **INSTRUCTOR** outperforms the previous best results by 3.4% on average.
 <p align="center">
   <img src="first.png" width="40%" align="middle" class="center"/>
 </p>